peddie/encodings/encodings.md

 pretty expr = unPretty expr varnames
 ~~~~

-Let's run the test program through it:

 ~~~~ {.haskell}
 > pretty' pairs
 "(((lambda x. (lambda y. (lambda z. ((x ((x y) z)) z)))) (lambda x. (lambda y. x)) 33) 22)"
 ~~~~

 # The Finally Tagless Solution

-We've already shown that we can solve the Multiple Interpretations
-Problem, and the Static Safety Problem is solved just as with
-functions.
-Now let's see how this approach addresses the Expression
-Problem.

 ~~~~ {.haskell}
 import FinallyTagless.hs (FinalTerm(..), Eval(..), Pretty(..), pretty)